sbar04/syslib2025/logs/W8_InstallMySQL_2025-03-04.md

 # Week 8: Installing MySQL
 Final ingredient to the LAMP stack!

 ![Sandwich Stacker](../Images/sandwich_stacker.jpg)

- MySQL is an open-source relational database management system. <abbr title="Structured Query Language">SQL</abbr> is a domain specific language that manages data.
+ MySQL is an open-source relational database management system. <abbr title="Structured Query Language">SQL</abbr> (Structured Query Language) is a domain specific language that manages data.
 Relational databases handle tables of data that share a common field, and therefore are *related*.

 ## Installing MySQL
 Update machine: